cypherghost0/tudi/PROJECT_SUMMARY.md

 ## 🎉 Congratulations!

-Your **Loken Stock Management and POS System** is now a complete, production-ready application that can handle real-world electronic components store operations.
+Your **Tudi Papeterie Stock Management and POS System** is now a complete, production-ready application that can handle real-world stationery store operations.
 The system is:

 - **Feature-complete** with all requested functionality
 - **Production-ready** with proper error handling and security